 SFZ mappings are included.
 They should work with most SFZ-compatible samplers, but we've tested them with Plogue Sforzando so we recommend using that.
 Although we tried to keep things simple and convenient, you will have to decide which of the six mappings you want to choose from.

 The recordings are direct with both pickups on and all knobs on 10, and not processed with anything except for noise reduction.
 So, the samples should probably be run through an amp simulator or some other effects most of the time.
-The "Habanera" demo uses the basic mapping and both tracks are run through simple free amp sims and a free reverb.
-The "Toreador" demo uses no effects or processing whatsoever, it's the raw sound of the samples in the basic, three voice, and five voice mappings, with the last one also doubled an octave above towards the end.
+This demo uses the basic mapping and both tracks are run through simple free amp sims and a free reverb.

-This library is a free download and royalty-free for all commercial and non-commercial use with no restrictions, including redistribution of samples in other forms.
+This library is a free download and royalty-free for all commercial and non-commercial use, including redistribution of samples in other forms.
 In other words, you can even make a Kontakt or VSTi version if you want.
 But if you do, please keep the GUI cute.